GssGuru/Login-Beginner/README.md

 # Login Page
-Simple example login page with 1 Button, 2 EditText and internet reqwest
+Simple example login page with 1 Button, 2 EditText and internet request

 # Attention!
 This example was created exclusively for very beginner programmers.
 For such a code you will be dismissed from work but at this stage he will help you understand the essence of the work.